mikolajlubiak/rec/README.md

-# rec
+# REC

-Recording and streaming script using dmenu.
+## Recording and streaming script using dmenu.